GaryStanton/OpenCageCFC/README.md

 # OpenCage CFC

-OpenCageCFC provides a wrapper for the OpenCage Geocoder API The opencage API is a commercial product with a generous free tier.
+OpenCageCFC provides a wrapper for the OpenCage Geocoder API.
+The opencage API is a commercial product with a generous free tier.
 Obtain an API key from https://opencagedata.com/users/sign_up.

 ## Installation
 ```js